There are different levels in Square Dancing that has most to do with proficiency.

 Please don’t confuse “Folk Dancing” with “Modern Square Dancing”, which is a whole other format that often uses less than 50 Dance “Calls”, whereas Modern Square Dancing extends beyond that.
 Folk Dancers often declare their type of dancing as “Square Dance” but it does fall in line with the term that all of us know as American Folk Dance.
 Folk Dancing is often prompted, rather than Called as in Modern Square Dancing, as most routines are set choreography.

 As a result of Electronic technology, the prompter is now known as a “Caller”.
-The caller can now make more noise that the crowd as a result of voice amplification.
-This means the dancers can how hear all of the words that the caller might call out, but now the callers voice can last most of the night without becoming hoarse.
-The end result, human nature as it is, the dancers want more.
+The caller can now make more noise than the crowd as a result of voice amplification.
+This means the dancers can how hear all of the words that the caller might call out, also, the callers voice can last most of the night without becoming hoarse.
+The end result, human nature as it is, dancers want more.
 More of what?
 Since the dancers can now hear everything, the calls have become shorter in duration, and now there are more calls to challenge the dancer.

-Modern Square Dancing, which breaks down to 2 types, with several levels within each, “Patter” and “Sing Calls”.
-The Person Directing a Square Dance is known as a “Caller”
+Modern Square Dancing, which breaks down to 2 types of music delivery, with several levels within each “Patter” or “Sing Call”.
+The Person Directing a Square Dance is known as a “Caller” as outlined above.

 The second most popular form of dancing found at a Modern Square Dance, is Round Dancing.

-Round Dancing is performed by couples in a large circle consuming most of the hall traveling counter clockwise in that circle.
-The Person Directing a Round Dance is known as a “Cuer”, prompting the next pre-choreographed call to any number of popular songs or music.
+Round Dancing is performed by couples in a much more intimate partner relationship.
+A large circle consuming most of the hall with couples traveling/dancing counterclockwise in that circle.
+The person directing a Round Dance is known as a “Cuer”, prompting the next pre-choreographed call to any number of popular songs or music.

 Line Dancing.
 Performed by individuals in lines stacked to face the front of the hall.
 The Person Directing a Line Dance is known as a “Prompter”, prompting the next choreographed call to any number of popular songs or music.
 Often Line Dancing choreography is simple enough that only the first or second time through is enough to get the idea to continue being prompting.

-What needs to be pointed out, is that there is a progression of participation with people involved with each other for personal satisfaction. from line dancing of individuals (1ea) to Pairs (2ea) and then 8 (or 4 couples) performing together.
+What needs to be pointed out, is that there is a progression of participation with people involved with each other for personal satisfaction. from line dancing of individuals (1ea) to Pairs or Round Dancing (2ea) ending up with Square Dancing with 8 people (or 4 couples) performing together.

 The “Allemande Left” Reward